7 Scaling Across Hardware

 Communication-bound regime

 A useful rule of thumb: if the communication time per layer exceeds the compute time per layer, you’ve over-parallelized.
 Adding more TP devices beyond this point will increase latency rather than decrease it, because you’re spending more time synchronizing than computing.
-This is why TP=8 is a common sweet spot on 8-GPU nodes – it matches the NVLink connectivity – and going to TP=16 across nodes rarely makes sense.
+This is why TP=8 is a common sweet spot on 8-GPU nodes.
+It matches the NVLink connectivity, and going to TP=16 across nodes rarely makes sense.
+Note also that TP shards the KV cache efficiently up to the number of KV heads; beyond that, the KV cache must be replicated across devices, which is less beneficial.

 7.8 Multi-Node Inference